BooXtream/BooXtream-WooCommerce/readme.txt

 		- Ex Libris: drop down selection with all available Ex Libris image files in your BooXTream Dashboard account; use the BooXtream Dashboard 'Stored Files' section to upload and manage your Ex Libris image files

-		- Language: drop down selection for the language used for all visible eBook personalisation texts (like Chapter Footer text and Disclaimer Page text)
+		- Language: drop down selection for the language used for all visible ebook personalisation texts (like Chapter Footer text and Disclaimer Page text)

-		- Download limit: enter a value from 1 to 9999 (times); this value represents how many times a download link can be activated before it expires
+		- Download limit: enter a value from 1 to 255 (times); this value represents how many times a download link can be activated before it expires

-		- Days until download expires: Enter a value between 1 and 999 (days).
+		- Days until download expires: Enter a value between 1 and 730 (days).
 This value represents the lifetime of a download link in days before it expires

 When you click Save changes, the installation and configuration process is finished and BooXtream for WooCommerce is ready for use!